-Reports to an eligible recipient under section 2.3, may be made in writing (through post or email), in person or by phone.
+Reports to an eligible recipient under section 2.3, may be made in writing (through post or email), in person or by phone, inside or outside business hours.
 Reports should describe the grounds for the report and provide as much detail as practicable of all relevant facts and supporting documentation (if any).